amundsen-io/amundsen/frontend/docs/developer_guide.md

 We also check your changed files and format them when you create a new commit, making it easy for you and for the project to keep a consistent code style.
 We do this leveraging [Husky][husky] and [Lint-staged][lint-staged].

 Looking forward, we aim at setting more strict best practices using ESLint and Stylelint.
+For that, we are leveraging a project called [betterer][betterer], which keeps track of our errors when a given test is passed.
+You can run it using `npm run betterer` and it will break if you introduce any new eslint errors.
+If you want to ignore the new errors you can run `npm run betterer:update` to update the betterer.results file.
+We do not recommend adding or introducing new eslint errors.

 You can read about our plans to improve our TypeScript, Styles and general code style on these issues:

 - [Adopt Typescript Recommended Guidelines on the Frontend library][typescript-issue]
 - [Adopt Stylelint's Sass Guidelines on the Frontend library][stylelint-issue]